vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 That was my first try.

-I think it's not a good solution (and not only because it's what Emacs does this by default :P)
+I think it's not a good solution (and not only because it's what Emacs does by default :P)

 Here's why.

-Let's assume your project became more complex, and you start having a subproject called `baz`.
+Let's assume your project is getting more complex, and you have to deal with a subproject called `baz`.

 Here's what your source code looks like: